 A registrant who engages in the practice of professional engineering or geoscience in BC while their registration is suspended or cancelled is subject to disciplinary action by Engineers and Geoscientists BC.

 Have a question about the Annual Reporting requirements?
-Visit our Annual Reporting FAQ page, email [email protected], or phone 604-412-4896.
+Email [email protected], or leave a voicemail at 604.412.4896.